SynergyCamp/.github/profile/README.md

 ## Introduction 🚀

-SynergyCamp is an initiative for the 📝 print("code karlo") community to learn and collaborate on coding projects.
+SynergyCamp is an initiative for the ***print("code karlo")*** community to learn and collaborate on coding projects.
 All members who are passionate about coding and eager to learn from others are welcome to participate! 🤝

 ## Getting Started 🏁